G-Core/terraform-provider-gcore/docs/resources/lbmember.md

 ### Optional

 - `instance_id` (String) ID of the gcore_instance.
-- `last_updated` (String) Datetime when load balancer member was updated at the last time.
 - `project_id` (Number) ID of the desired project to create load balancer member in.
 - `project_name` (String) Name of the desired project to create load balancer member in.
 - `region_id` (Number) ID of the desired region to create load balancer member in.